gadkins/bank-rate-scraper/README.md

-# Web Scraper with Generation AI
+# Banking Rate Web Scraper with Generative AI

 This repo implements a web scraping tool to extract publicly available banking rate information from a collection of bank websites.